-The proposed VISION for UN-REDD would cover the following phases and elements:
+The proposed VISION for UN-REDD would cover the following three phases and elements:

-2.1.
-Phase 1.
-Confidence building and initial readiness (Quick Start)
+2.1 Phase 1: Initial Readiness (Quick Start) and Confidence building (Current Phase)

-By mid 2010 the UN REDD Programme is expected to have built confidence in REDD within the international community through a process of analyses, stakeholder engagement, and capacity development for institutional arrangements and regulatory measures.
+By mid-2010 the UN-REDD Programme is expected to have helped build confidence in REDD within the international community through a process of analyses, stakeholder engagement, and capacity development for institutional arrangements and regulatory measures.
 It will also have supported a number of pilot countries to reach a more advanced stage of readiness.
 The foundations of a REDD framework should be in place: reference emission level, monitoring capacity, reduction strategy and an investment portfolio, institutional arrangements to handle transactions, incentives systems, tools to integrate multiple benefits and supportive and engaged stakeholders.

-This work is the subject of the Quick Start programme and is already in progress both at the global and country level.
-The scope (technical assistance, science support, capacity building, stakeholders' engagement) and approach (need for neutrality, coordination with key readiness players, Quick Start pilot countries) have been established in the founding documents of the UN REDD Programme.
-The first meeting of the UN REDD Programme Policy Board offers an opportunity to consolidate a strategy to ensure the most useful outcomes are delivered in time for Copenhagen.
+This work is the subject of the Quick Start Actions of the UN-REDD Programme and is already in progress both at the global and country level.
+The scope (technical assistance, science support, capacity building, stakeholders' engagement) and approach (need for neutrality, coordination with key readiness players, Quick Start pilot countries) have been established in the founding documents of the UN-REDD Programme.
+The second meeting of the UN-REDD Programme Policy Board offers an opportunity to consolidate a strategy to ensure the most useful outcomes are delivered in time for Copenhagen.